 - Copy the token to be entered in USM Anywhere.

-- Log in to your Palo Alto account with an admin user profile.
+- Log in to your Palo Alto Networks account with an admin user profile.

 - Click the Device tab.

-- Select Admin Roles in the left panel and click Add to create a new administrator profile.
+- Select Admin Roles in the left pane and click Add to create a new administrator profile.

 - In the Admin Role Profile window, enter a name and description (optional) for the profile.